Harryyadav/slate/source/includes/projects.md

 profile     | No       | The ID of the desired profile for the project. users       | No       | A list of dictionaries per user that are to be assigned to the project.
 Each dictionary should contain the user's email and the desired role. locked      | No       | A boolean field to lock or unlock the project.
-It can only be used by users that have lock_project_survey permission risk_policy | No       | The ID of the risk policy which should apply to this project.
+It can only be used by users that have lock_project_survey permission risk_policy | No       | The ID of the risk policy which applies to this project.